rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## The problem of off-line digital payments

 The ability to provide off-line payments is a yet unsolved problem in the world of digital payment solutions.
-Solving the double spending problem in a Peer to Peer network is a challenge on its own.
+Solving the double spending problem in a Peer-to-Peer network is a challenge on its own.
 Doing so without a live connection to that network increases the complexity even further.

 The problem of double spending and off-line payments is best understood using the CAP theorem.
 Consider the total set of transactions to be the database, and